 |Aged Cheeses & Dairy Products||Conventional dairy contributes to inflammation, and many people are dairy sensitive.
-Raw dairy is ok occasionally if you’re not sensitive.
-Fermented dairy (kefir, preferably raw) is ok occasionally if not dairy sensitive, but dairy contributes to dampness in the body.|
+Fermented dairy (kefir, preferably raw) MAY be ok occasionally if not dairy sensitive, but dairy contributes to dampness in the body.|

 |Additives & Preservatives||Anything you can’t pronounce on a food label = trouble.|

-|Conventional Meats & Eggs||Use only grass-fed meat products, free-range eggs, and chickens.
+|Conventional Meats & Eggs||Use only grass-fed and wild meat products, free-range eggs and chickens.
 Non-organic animal proteins contain antibiotics and steroids that contribute to inflammation.|

 |Alcohol||Sugar in the alcohol (wine, beer, spirits) is greatly loved by candida albicans, so don’t feed the beast!|

-|Over-use of coffee||coffee is acidic, depletes minerals and suppresses immune function.
+|Over-use of coffee||coffee is acidic, depletes minerals and thins the gut lining.
 Use green teas and herbal teas.|

 |Chocolate||The sugar along with the fermentation process feeds the Candida, so avoid chocolate during the diet (sorry).|

 |Gluten & Grains||Avoid anything made from wheat, rye, barley, and oats.
-Avoiding all grains (incl corn) is advised.|
+Avoid corn.|

 |Peanuts||Peanuts carry a mold called aflatoxin that contributes to toxins in the body.|